Mon. Sept. 4 - Labor Day observed/no classes

 Weds.
 Sept.
 6 - English Department faculty meeting, 4:30 pm, 3170 Coleman Hall.

 Thurs.
 Sept.
 14 - "The Boy Who Lived: Harry Potter and the Culture of Death."
+7 pm, Booth Library West Reading Room.
 As part of the kick-off event for Booth Library's Harry Potter 20th Anniversary exhibit, Dr. Suzie Park of EIU's English Department will give the keynote talk.
-The event begins at 7 p.m., with Dr. Park's talk scheduled for roughly 7:30.

 Thurs.
 Oct.
 5 - Nancy Hennings Memorial Poetry Reading, featuring John McCarthy.
 The first Hennings reading of the year will be held at Bob's Bookstore, which has moved to 303 Lincoln Avenue, 6:00-7:30 pm.The featured poet is John McCarthy, author of Ghost County (MG Press, 2016), which was named a Best Poetry Book of 2016 by The Chicago Review of Books.
 His work has appeared or is forthcoming in Best New Poets 2015, Copper Nickel, Redivider, Sycamore Review, and Zone 3.
-Other readers will include a local writer from the Charleston/Mattoon community as well as a graduate student in creative writing from the English Department.
+McCarthy will be joined by local writer Charlotte England and EIU English graduate student Jamie Golladay.

 Fri.
 Oct.
 13 - Fall Break/no classes